BURN SEASON CLOSED

 Household fire alarm systems installed in accordance with NFPA 72 that include smoke alarms, or a combination of smoke detector and audible notification devise installed as required by this section for smoke alarms, shall be permitted.
 The household fire alarm system shall provide the same level of smoke detection and alarm as required by this section

 for smoke alarms.
-Where a household fire warning system is installed using a combination of smoke detector and audible notification device(s); it shall became a permanent fixture
+Where a household fire warning system is installed using a combination of smoke detector and audible notification device(s); it shall become a permanent fixture

 Exception: Where smoke alarms are provided meeting the requirements of Section R314.4